Newbie Night Event Guide for GMs

 When the Game Ends

-4. Remember to complete your post-event survey.
-Signing off on this form will grant you a session credit to apply to any in-range charavter you have.
+- Remember to complete your post-event survey.
+Signing off on this form will grant you a session credit to apply to any character you have, regardless of level range.